codehsbooks/apjava/Algorithms-and-Recursion/advanced-recursion.md

 ## Examples of Recursion
 <hr>
 Some common examples of recursive solutions include Factorials and the Fibonacci Sequence.
-Other examples include: Golden Ratio, Catalan Numbers, and Computer Compound Interest.
+Other examples of recursive solutions include: Golden Ratio, Catalan Numbers, and Computer Compound Interest.

+#### Factorials and Recursion